Tainara

-Tainara de Souza da Silva (born 21 April 1999), simply known as Tainara or sometimes Tay, is a Brazilian professional footballer who plays as a central defender for German club Bayern Munich and the Brazil women's national team.
+Tainara de Souza da Silva (born 21 April 1999), simply known as Tainara or sometimes Tay, is a Brazilian professional footballer who plays as a central defender in Cruzeiro and for the Brazil national team.

 Club career

-São Francisco

 Born in Brasília, Federal District, Tainara made her senior debut with São Francisco in 2016.
 She made her league debut against Vitória on 27 January 2016.

-Vitória

 She subsequently played for Vitória.
 Tainara scored her first league goal against Minas Brasilia on 26 April 2019, scoring in the 89th minute.

-Santos

 Tainara joined Santos in January 2020.
 She made her league debut against Iranduba on 14 February 2020.
 Tainara scored her first league goal against Osasco Audax, scoring in the 18th minute.

-Palmeiras

 A regular starter for Santos, Tainara moved to Palmeiras on 15 January 2021.
 She scored on her league debut, scoring against Ferroviária on 19 April 2021, scoring in the 45th+3rd minute.

-Bordeaux

 Roughly one year later, she moved abroad after signing a two-and-a-half-year contract with French side Bordeaux.
 Tainara made her league debut against Stade de Reims on 22 January 2022.

-Bayern Munich

 Tainara was announced at Bayern Munich on 31 May 2022.
 She made her league debut against Eintracht Frankfurt on 16 September 2022.
 Tainara scored her first league goal against Köln on 16 October 2022, scoring in the 68th minute.
 She became the first Brazilian to score for Bayern Munich.

+On 3 January 2026, Tainara was announced at Cruzeiro, signing a two-year contract with the Serie A1 team.

 International career

 Tainara made her U17 debut against Nigeria U17s on 1 October 2016.

-Tainara made her U20 debut against USA U20s on 30 June 2018.
+She made her U20 debut against USA U20s on 30 June 2018.

 After representing Brazil at under-17 and under-20 sides, Tainara received her first call-up for the full side in September 2020.
 She made her full international debut on 18 February 2021, starting in a 4–1 SheBelieves Cup win over Argentina.